Phase transitions and equilibrium measures in random matrix models: Acknowledgements

 \section{Acknowledgements}

 The first and the second authors have been supported in part by the research projects MTM2011-28952-C02-01 (A.M.-F.) and MTM2011-28781 (R.O.) from the Ministry of Science and Innovation of Spain and the European Regional Development Fund (ERDF).
-Additionally, the first author was supported by the Excellence Grant P09-FQM-4643 and the research group FQM-229 from Junta de Andaluc\'{\i}a.
+Additionally, the first author was supported by the Excellence Grant P09-FQM-4643, the research group FQM-229 from Junta de Andaluc\'{\i}a, and by Campus de Excelencia Internacional del Mar (CEIMAR) of the University of Almer\'{\i}a.

 A.M.-F.\ and E.A.R.\ also thank AIM workshop ``Vector equilibrium problems and their applications to random matrix models'' and useful discussions in that research-stimulating environment.
-We gratefully acknowledge also several constructive remarks from Razvan Teodorescu (University of South Florida, USA), Arno Kuijlaars (University of Leuven, Belgium) and Tamara Grava (SISSA, Italy).
+We gratefully acknowledge also several constructive remarks from Razvan Teodorescu (University of South Florida, USA), Arno Kuijlaars (University of Leuven, Belgium) and Tamara Grava (SISSA, Italy), as well as from the anonymous referee, whose detailed critical reports were a valuable contribution.

 \cprime{$'$} \cprime{$'$}

 \obeylines \texttt{ A. Mart\'{\i}nez-Finkelshtein (andrei@ual.es) Department of Mathematics University of Almer\'{\i}a, SPAIN, and Instituto Carlos I de F\'{\i}sica Te\'{o}rica y Computacional Granada University, SPAIN